gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 # MESSAGE-ix installation

 The installation of the MESSAGE-ix platform with dependencies, Anaconda (Miniconda), GAMS and Jupyter notebook, is documented at https://docs.messageix.org/en/stable/index.html.
-However, the installation and running of the software requires prerequisite knowledge and skills for troubleshooting.
+However, the installation and running of the software require prerequisite knowledge and skills for troubleshooting.

 The installation steps are outlined below:

 ## GAMS installation

-MESSAGE-ix requires GAMS solver and license for optimization.
-After applying for student's license to sales@gams.com, the license file is retrieved from https://portal.gams.com/ using username and password provided.
+MESSAGE-ix requires a GAMS solver and license for optimization.
+After applying for a student's license to sales@gams.com, the license file is retrieved from https://portal.gams.com/ using the username and password provided.

 During installation, select `Advanced` mode and add GAMS to the `PATH`.